waveform80/blinkenxmas/docs/tutorial.rst

     - avahi-daemon
     - blinkenxmas-server

-Finally, open the :file:`config.txt` file and append the highlighted lines to the end [#legacy]_:
+Finally, open the :file:`config.txt` file, comment out the camera and display auto-detect lines, and append the highlighted lines to the end to enable the legacy camera stack [#legacy]_:

 .. code-block:: ini
-    :emphasize-lines: 43-44
+    :emphasize-lines: 33-34,43-44

     [all]
     kernel=vmlinuz